NiloGregginz33/QMGRExperiments/README.md

 ## Methodology

-- Quantum circuits are constructed to model black hole evaporation, perfect tensor networks, and curved/flat geometries.
-- Experiments are run on both simulators and real quantum hardware (IBM Quantum, AWS Braket).
-- Entropy, mutual information, and geometric metrics are computed for each configuration.
-- All data is logged and visualized for rigorous analysis.
+Quantum circuits are constructed to model physical systems relevant to quantum gravity and holography.
+Each qubit represents a degree of freedom in the boundary theory, and entangling gates are used to generate specific patterns of quantum correlations.
+The structure of the circuit is designed to mimic theoretical models such as tensor networks, perfect tensors, or AdS/CFT-inspired geometries.

+Measurements are performed in the computational basis and post-processed to extract reduced density matrices for subsystems.
+From these, von Neumann entropy and mutual information are computed, which correspond to theoretical quantities such as entanglement entropy (Ryu-Takayanagi surface area) and correlation length (geodesic distance).
+Multidimensional scaling (MDS) and other embedding techniques are used to reconstruct the emergent geometry from the mutual information matrix.

+Error analysis includes repeated runs to estimate statistical uncertainty, comparison with classical simulation for small system sizes, and validation against known theoretical results.
+Device noise and decoherence are characterized using calibration data, and results are cross-checked with simulator outputs to ensure robustness.
+All data, including raw measurement outcomes and processed metrics, are logged for transparency and reproducibility.

 ## Relevance and Impact

-This work provides the first on-device demonstration of entanglement-driven phase transitions and emergent geometry, offering concrete experimental support for the holographic principle.
+This work provides the first on-device evidence for quantum processor measurement reconstruction of emergent geometry, and also offers concrete experimental support for the holographic principle, in line with the bulk vs boundary experiments (using measurement-based analysis instead of theoretical models or simulation).
 The results are directly relevant to ongoing debates in quantum gravity, black hole information, and the foundations of spacetime.
+All findings are subject to device noise, statistical error, and the analog nature of quantum simulation.
+This work is consistent with theoretical models within experimental uncertainty.

 ## Comparison with Google 2022 Wormhole Experiment